tabete-community/kotatsu/_pages/what.md

 A **kotatsu** (こたつ, 炬燵) is a traditional Japanese heated table, a place where people gather to share warmth, meals and conversations.
 It's a symbol of comfort, connection and togetherness.

-In the spirit of Tabete, **Kotatsu represents our shared space**.
+At Tabete, **Kotatsu represents our shared space**.
-A welcoming environment where ideas are exchanged, creativity is nurtured and collaboration thrives.
+A welcoming environment where ideas, struggles and updates are shared regularly.
-Just as a kotatsu brings people together, our platform is designed to foster a sense of community and belonging.
+Just as a kotatsu brings people together, our regular meets foster a sense of community and belonging.

-Here, at our Kotatsu, we invite you to join us in sharing the feast of innovation and collaboration.
-It's a place where everyone has a seat and every voice is valued.
-Together, let's create something meaningful and impactful.

 ## Shichirin